zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 [![debug.png]({{site.url}}/assets/renderdoc/debug.png)]({{site.url}}/assets/renderdoc/debug.png)

 You're now in the shader debugger.
-What an amazing piece of sofware this is that you can just *debug shaders*.
+What an amazing piece of software this is that you can just *debug shaders*.

 I'm going to do what's called a "Pro Gamer Move" here since I've taken Danylo Piliaiev's executive seminar in which he describes optimal RenderDoc usage as doing "what my intuition tells me".
 Upon entering the debugger, I can see the shader variables being accessed, and I can immediately begin to speculate on a problem: